Yandex Cloud

 Terraform is distributed under the Business Source License.
 The Yandex Cloud provider for Terraform is distributed under the MPL-2.0 license.

-To add a label to a registry created using Terraform:
+To add a label to a registry created with Terraform:

-1. In the configuration file, describe the parameters of the resource to create:
+1. In the configuration file, describe the resource you want to create:

 • name: Registry name.